What kind of Church is the Union City Christian Church?

 Early History of the Union City Christian Church

-During the 1830's a movement swept through Central Kentucky, stirred in part by the teaching of Alexander Campbell, to leave denominationalism and restore faith and practices to the model presented in the New Testament.
+During the 1830's a movement swept through Central Kentucky, stirred in part by the teaching of Alexander Campbell, urging congregations to abandon denominationalism by restoring faith and practices to the model presented in the New Testament.
 At this time, the Union City congregation was a Baptist congregation in the Tates Creek Association.
 Many members of the Union City Baptist congregation recognized the theological error of remaining under the headship of a denomination as a result of the Biblical teachings of Campbell and his associates.
 In October of 1830, the majority of the congregation officially left the Baptist Association and referred to themselves as "Christian only".

 The Christians continued to share the "Union Meeting House" with the smaller Baptist congregation by alternating Sundays, with the Baptists meeting on the 1st & 3rd Sundays, and the Christians meeting on the 2nd & 4th Sundays.
 By 1848, both congregations agreed that a newer facility was needed to replace the old log building erected in 1812.
 Members of both congregations assisted in firing bricks on location to erect the new building (part of the Union City Baptist Church building today) which they continued to share until the Christians began to outgrow the building once more.
 By 1893 the Christians, without the support of the Baptist group, raised around $1500 and secured property from Madison County to begin construction on a building at a nearby location.
 In November of 1893 the Christians sold their interest in the Union Meeting House to the Baptist congregation for $200.